FOCUS-From pilots to ramp agents - U.S. airlines go all out to staff up

 CHICAGO, Nov 23 (Reuters) - From offering premium pay to hefty signing bonuses or poaching workers from other airlines, American carriers are scrambling to ramp up staffing for the holiday season and prevent disruptions that marred air travel this summer.

-After sacking thousands of workers during the depths of the pandemic, the industry is grappling with shortages of pilots, flight attendants and customer service agents.
+After reducing headcount by thousands during the depths of the pandemic, the industry is grappling with shortages of pilots, flight attendants and customer service agents.

 With willing workers in short supply across the United States and companies frantically vying for them, carriers are being forced to spend more to attract talent.